Pseudo Bayesian Estimation of One-way ANOVA Model in Complex Surveys: Consistency of Bayesian Estimators

-We show in the sequel that we only require consistency of the \emph{average} of the random effects, which is the result we achieve above, to establish consistency of the random effects generating precision, $\tau_{a}$; in particular, we do not require consistency of \emph{each} individual random effect, $a_{h}$, as we next demonstrate.
+Proposition \ref{prop1} has two important implications.
+Firstly, our results presented in the sequel only require consistency of the \emph{average} of the random effects, which is proved in Proposition \ref{prop1}, to establish consistency of the random effects generating variance, $\tau_{a}^{-1}$; in particular, we do not require consistency of \emph{each} individual random effect, $a_{h}$.
+Secondly, the random effects, $\mathbf{a}$, in the first level of the Bayesian hierarchical estimation model are input into a summary function whose output may be used for estimating $\tau_{a}^{-1}$ in the second level of the hierarchical model; however, $\mathbf{a}$ are estimates of $\mathbf{a}_{0}$, both of which are unobserved.
+We use Proposition \ref{prop1} to show the concentration of the posterior distribution of the summary function defined using $\mathbf{a}$ under the population generating distribution, $\mathbb{P}_{\lambda_{0}},\mathbb{P}^{\pi}$ (a distribution that is random with respect to $\{y_{jk}\}_{jk}$).